 Websites: A number of individual websites may also be searched for ongoing research, including those of state DOTs, universities, and other organizations.
 However, the RiP Database is intended to be the one-stop shop for ongoing transportation research.
 State DOT research and development websites can be accessed via the website for the AASHTO Special Committee on Research and Innovation and its Research Advisory Committee (RAC).

 TRID (Transportation Research International Documentation): In 2011, TRB and ITRD released TRID, the TRIS and ITRD Database.
 TRID (Transport Research International Documentation) is the world’s largest and most comprehensive bibliographic resource on transportation research information.
-It is produced and maintained by the Transportation Research Board of the US National Academies with sponsorship by state DOTs, the various administrations at the U.S. DOT, and other sponsors of TRB’s core technical activities.
+It is produced and maintained by the Transportation Research Board of the National Academies of Sciences, Engineering, and Medicine with sponsorship by state DOTs, the Federal Highway Administration (FHWA) and various federal agencies, and other sponsors of TRB’s core technical activities.
 ITRD is produced by ITRD member organizations under the under the sponsorship of Joint Transport Research Centre (collectively JTRC) of the International Transport Forum and Organisation for Economic Cooperation and Development (OECD) and ITRD.

-- Transportation-related research from the J-STAGE Database maintained by Japan Science and Technology;
+- Transportation-related research from the J-STAGE Database maintained by the Japan Science and Technology Agency and

 - The Australian Transport Index, a database providing information on Australian and New Zealand land transport publications.